Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 Now we want the chest to vanish when the block leaves the button.
 We want this to happen only when the chest is not opened.

-We need to check when the button is inactivated.
-We will use the function `on_inactivated()`.
+We need to check when the button is inactivated and will use the function `on_inactivated()` for this.

 ```lua
 function chest_button_2:on_inactivated()